10 Best Things to Do in Kochi

 4. Have a Blast Rafting at Niyodo River

 Even if you’re not up for rafting or kayaking activities, the sights alone make Niyodo River (仁淀川) an absolute must-see if you visit Kochi.
 Nicknamed Niyodo Blue for its gorgeous and crystal clear bluish-turquoise color, it’s consistently considered Japan’s most beautiful river.
-Across its 124 km of length, canyon tours are probably the best way to explore all the ridiculously gorgeous sights, some of which are not easily accessible on foot.
+Across its 124 km length, canyon tours are probably the best way to explore all the ridiculously gorgeous sights, some of which are not easily accessible on foot.
 But there are also plenty of things to see and do while hiking around the area.

 5. Explore Around the Hiking Trails of Yasui River